rieckpil/progmot/content/post/giving-my-first-talk.md

 ![Barcelona Magic Fountain of Montjuïcs](/img/first-talk/barcelona-fountain.jpg#center "Barcelona Magic Fountain of Montjuïc")

 After this show, I even got the chance to have dinner with the organizers and befriended speakers.
 As my talk was happening on the second day, I was hesitant to stay up late and went straight to bed after dinner.
-This was at around 11pm as the people in Spain eat quite late compared to my usual German dinner hours.
+This was at around 11pm as the people in Spain eat quite late compared to my usual German dining hours.

 ## The Second Conference Day: Giving the Talk